Trump and Abbott fact check at the border | ExBulletin

 Former President Donald Trump joined Texas Governor Greg Abbott on Wednesday for a tour of the border wall.
 The meeting came weeks after Abbott announced that Texas was planning to build a border wall where the Trump administration left off.

-Ahead of their visit to the unfinished wall, the two influential Republicans spoke with local law enforcement officials on border security with Mexico.
+Ahead of their visit to the unfinished wall, the two influential Republicans spoke alongside local security law enforcement officials on the border with Mexico.
 The VERIFY team examined the claims of Abbott and Trump.

 REQUIREMENT